mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/reference.md

  * `siteURL` - The origin of this Mattermost instance.
 If provided, links to channels and posts will be replaced with internal links that can be handled by a special click handler.
  * `atMentions` - Whether or not to render "@" mentions into spans with a data-mention attribute.
 Defaults to false.
  * `channelNamesMap` - An object mapping channel display names to channels.
 If provided, ~channel mentions will be replaced with links to the relevant channel.
- * `team` - The current team.
+ * `team` - The current team object.
  * `proxyImages` - If specified, images are proxied.
 Defaults to false.

 ##### `messageHtmlToComponent(html, isRHS, options)`
 Converts HTML to React components.

-* `html` - String of HTML to convert to React components
+* `html` - String of HTML to convert to React components.
-* `isRHS` - Boolean indicating if the resulting componets are to be displayed in the right-hand sidebar
+* `isRHS` - Boolean indicating if the resulting components are to be displayed in the right-hand sidebar.
+Has some minor effects on how UI events are triggered for components in the RHS.
 * `options` - (Optional) An object containing options
  * `mentions` - If set, mentions are replaced with the AtMention component.
 Defaults to true.
  * `emoji` - If set, emoji text is replaced with the PostEmoji component.
 Defaults to true.